anonimidin/terminatedshell/README.md

 ## [ ABOUT ] ##

-Terminated Shell script – `Debian` based tool crafted for Linux persistence.
+Terminated Shell – `Debian` based script crafted for automating persistence methods for red teamers.

 ## [ DISCLAIMER ] ##